h0tk3y/gradle-eval-plugin/README.md

 }
 ```

-However, it may be more practical to apply it with a [Gradle init script](https://docs.gradle.org/current/userguide/init_scripts.html):
+However, it may be more practical to apply it with a system-wide [Gradle init script](https://docs.gradle.org/current/userguide/init_scripts.html) to get these tasks in every project you build:

 ```groovy
 initscript {